yhajjar/RAG-Anything/docs/coolify_deployment.md

 ## Next steps

 - Protect the endpoint with your preferred gateway (Cloudflare, API Gateway, etc.) if you need more than shared-secret security.
-- Swap in alternate `parser` or `parse_method` options in `deploy/coolify/app/main.py` to fine-tune ingestion behaviour.
+- Tune parser defaults or cache eviction (`CACHE_TTL_SECONDS`) via environment variables.
+- Extend the prompts in `deploy/coolify/app/main.py` if you need additional generation endpoints.